AndreasBaschir/AndreasBaschir/README.md

 I'm a 20-year-old 2nd year student at the Faculty of Electronics, Telecommunications, and Information Technology at the University Politehnica Bucharest, with a growing interest in Software Engineering.
 Here's a glimpse into what I've been up to:

-- 🔭 Currently, I'm involved in the Bosch Future Mobility Competition 2024.
-My team and I are working on an autonomous RC car (scale 1/10) to navigate real-life traffic conditions, and we've managed to make it to the international finals.
+- 🔭 I was recently involved in the Bosch Future Mobility Competition 2024.
+My team and I worked on an autonomous RC car (scale 1/10) to navigate real-life traffic conditions, and we've managed to make it to the international semi-finals.

 - 🥈 I've participated in several hackathons, having won a 2nd place medal in one (BESTEM - sponsored by SAP), where I got a glimpse of AI and Machine Learning, working with neural networks -- natural language processing -- time series forecasting -- retrieval-augmented generation and so on.